marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-object-types.rst

 The expression code determines how many operands the expression contains, and what kinds of objects they are.
 In RTL, unlike Lisp, you cannot tell by looking at an operand what kind of object it is.
-Instead, you must know from its context-from the expression code of the containing expression.
+Instead, you must know from its context---from the expression code of the containing expression.
 For example, in an expression of code ``subreg``, the first operand is to be regarded as an expression and the second operand as a polynomial integer.
 In an expression of code ``plus``, there are two operands,